The Bulls dropped their season series with the Milwaukee Bucks 4-0 with a 111-98 road loss on Monday. Observations from a familiar-feeling defeat:

 Another reality check

 Not much to lament here.
 The Bucks aren’t just a better team, they’re the best team in the league — potentially historically so.
-Antetokounmpo had a relatively quiet 28 point, 14 rebound, 10 assist triple-double, despite going 3-for-9 from the foul line and committing eight turnovers.
+Antetokounmpo had a ho-hum 28 point, 14 rebound, 10 assist triple-double, despite going 3-for-9 from the foul line and committing eight turnovers.
 Khris Middleton was 10-for-13 from the field and Kyle Korver poured in an impactful 12 points on 5-for-5.

 "They've got a star player.
-They can beat you from the 3-point line, they can beat you free throw line and they can beat you defensively when they don't have a night when their scoring," Boylen said.
+They can beat you from the 3-point line, they can beat you from the free throw line and they can beat you defensively when they don't have a night when their scoring," Boylen said.
 "That's what championship-caliber teams look like."

 The Bulls are now 1-18 against teams above-.500 and 3-8 in the month of January.
 Back home for Minnesota on Wednesday.